Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Introduction

 \section{Introduction}

-A large file is encoded and distributed among many \textit{nodes} in a distributed storage system.
-MDS codes are often used because of their optimal storage versus reliability trade-off.
-An $(n,k,l)$ MDS code of length $n$, dimension $k$, and sub-packetization $l$ over a finite field $F$ is a set of $n$ symbol vectors of length $l$ over $F$ with the property that any $k$ vectors can recover the entire data of $kl$ symbols.

-Although MDS codes can tolerate the maximum number of worst case failures for a given file size and storage space, a more common scenario is when a single node fails.
-In this case, a replacement node is set up to recover the content stored at the failed node by downloading information from the remaining functional nodes.
-We are interested in the \textit{exact repair problem} of recovering the failed node exactly, and the total number of symbols downloaded in the worst case is the repair bandwidth of the code.
+\looseness=-1 MDS codes are desirable for distributed storage applications because of their optimal storage versus reliability tradeoff.
+Codewords of an $(n,k,l)$ MDS code of length $n$, dimension $k$, and subpacketization $l$ over a finite field $F$ consist of $n$ column vectors of length $l$ over $F$, with the property that any $k$ of the $n$ vectors suffice to recover the entire codeword.
+Each of these $n$ vectors may be stored on a separate node in a~network.
+If one of the $n$ nodes fails, a replacement node is set up to recover the content stored at the failed node by downloading information from the remaining functional nodes.
+The \textit{(exact) repair bandwidth} is the total number of symbols downloaded in the worst case when repairing a failed node exactly.
+By the cut-set bound of \cite{Dimakis}, an $(n,k,l)$ MDS code has repair bandwidth at least